The HPC Pool

 If you would like to access The HPC Pool you will need to be associated with an HPC-Pool project code.

-Principal Investigators (PI) / Supervisors must apply for access for a specific research project by emailing its-ri-team@manchester.ac.uk with answers to ALL of the questions in the Apply for access to The HPC Pool section.
+Principal Investigators (PI) / Supervisors must apply for access for a specific research project by filling in our form with answers to ALL of the questions in the Apply for access to The HPC Pool section.
 An HPC project code will then be issued to the PI/Supervisor.
 A PI/Supervisor will be able to specify who can run jobs using their HPC project code.

 Members of a PI’s group: If you are not a PI/Supervisor then you will need to find out from your PI/Supervisor if they have applied for your research project to have access.
 If they have, they will supply you with the project code.
-Please email that project code to its-ri-team@manchester.ac.uk and ask for access to The HPC Pool.
+Please email fill in our form https://ri.itservices.manchester.ac.uk/hpc-help and ask for access to The HPC Pool supplying to project code in the form.
 We will then register your account and send you further details about using The HPC Pool.

 How long does it take to get access?